 Computer classes are offered in the computer-learning lab at the Miller Senior Center.
 Courses include:

 Contact the Miller Senior Center at 203-287-2547 for the class schedule.
+Computer lab is open to Hamden Seniors by reservations only.
+Please contact the center at (203) 287-2547 to reserve your time.
 Volunteer instructors and coaches are always needed.

 The Outreach Office provides information, referral and social services assistance to elderly town residents.
 Services include:

 The Elderly Outreach Office is located in the Miller Senior Center at:2901 Dixwell AvenueHamden, CT 06518

 The telephone number is 203-287-2691.

 The fuel assistance program runs from October 1 to March 15 each year.
 The Outreach Office begins scheduling appointments October for oil heating customers.